Reading Time: 13 min read

 # Decode the decrypted bytes to a string and strip any paddingdecrypted_string = decrypted_bytes.decode('utf-8').rstrip('\x00')

-which gives me the following set of credentials:
+print(decrypted_string)I then run the script using python decrypt.py which gives me the following set of credentials:

-Privilege Escalation
+ArkSvcw3lc0meFr31ndPrivilege Escalation

 Section titled “Privilege Escalation”evil-winrm

-Section titled “evil-winrm”I then use the above found creds to log in again into RDP
+Section titled “evil-winrm”I then use the above found creds to log in again into RDP:

 ┌──(kali㉿kali)-[~]└─$ evil-winrm -u ArkSvc -p w3lc0meFr31nd -i 10.10.10.182

-Once I am in it is time to start enumerating even further.
-I used net user
+*Evil-WinRM* PS C:\Users\arksvc\Documents>Once I am in it is time to start enumerating even further.
+I used net user again to enumerate the currently logged in user:

 *Evil-WinRM* PS C:\Users\arksvc\Desktop> net user ArkSvcUser name arksvcFull Name ArkSvcCommentUser's commentCountry code 000 (System Default)Account active YesAccount expires Never